4096 Oaklawn Blvd.

 Henricus Historical Park is the former site of a town also known as Henrico Town or Henricopolis which was one of the early settlements of the area.
 Located in Chester, it overlooks the James River.
 It was founded in 1611 by Sir Thomas Dale and is now a living museum depicting the culture of that time.
 There are several structures and exhibits that are recreated and volunteers give an hands-on demonstration of the life of the people of that era.
 Various events are also organized on the site.
 To know more, check their website.

-Built in 1726, this Georgian mansion features beautifully-landscaped grounds filled with magnificent gardens and terraces.
-A knowledgeable guide dressed in an authentic costume will lead you through the plantation itself, which is filled with valuable antiques and furniture.
+Built in 1726 as the home of Benjamin Harrison IV and his wife, this Georgian mansion features beautifully-landscaped grounds filled with magnificent gardens and terraces.
+A knowledgeable guide dressed in a period costume will lead you through the plantation itself, which is filled with valuable antiques and furniture.
 The tour also includes a visit to a museum of Civil War artifacts.
 Special group rates are available - check the website for details.